 Albert Einstein referred to creativity as combinatory play – the process of intuitively pulling together bits of disparate information, sparks of intuition, knowledge and snippets of memory.
-It was his view that when a person approaches a task trusting their intuition and their subconscious mind they are most likely to create something interesting and original.
+It was his view that when a person approaches a task trusting their intuition, and not their intellect, they are more likely to create something interesting and original.

 The secret to creativity seems to be a willingness to do things differently – even if the risk of failure is very high – just for the joy of experimenting.

-Psychologist Frank Barron, an early pioneer of research on creativity, conducted a landmark study of creative people (including writers, designers, scientists and entrepreneurs) and found the common personality traits were –
+Psychologist Frank Barron, an early pioneer of research on creativity, conducted a landmark study of creative people including: – writers, artists, designers, scientists and entrepreneurs.
+He found the common personality traits were –

 - Openness to exploring one’s internal world